LeonardoVelento/UE5-World-Compiler-for-Creation-Engine/docs/README.md

 This directory contains project documentation as:

-- Reverse Engineering reports, progress and current hypothesis used in compiler
+- Format-analysis reports, progress and current hypotheses used in compiler
 - Unreal Engine Frontend architecture
 - World IR and Coordinates
 - Backend Pipeline